buzzqw/TUS/OBSS/OBSSv2-eng.md

 Weapon Maneuvers are grouped by level, i.e., the minimum Weapon Proficiency score to be able to use those maneuvers; the player can choose from all the Weapon Maneuvers accessible to them and Activatable.

->> I missed!: Exploit your bad luck as best you can!
+>> **I missed!**: Exploit your bad luck as best you can!
 Let fate smile on you thanks to your ability to choose the maneuver to activate.
 Always evaluate the environment, enemies, companions, and the situation in general before deciding what to activate.

 - **Level 4 Maneuvers**